medge-tools/medge-map-editor/README.md

 |                |
 | Lights         | Currently only the Sun light can be exported and rotations are not exported correctly (see [TODO](#todo)).

 For some actors, do not apply any transforms, as we want to export those.
 This is the case for StaticMesh, Ladder, Swing, Springboard and PlayerStart.
-There are info boxes at those actors.
+There are info boxes at those actors to remind you.

 ### Import Into UnrealEd